Lex Luger (music producer): Early life and career beginnings

-Rise to fame
+2009–2013: rise to fame

 Waka expressed interest in Luger's production style when he requested a particularly vicious beat that he wanted to rap over.
 Luger sent Waka 40 beats, where three beats eventually ended on Waka's 2009, 'Salute Me or Shoot Me 2' mixtape.
 Waka later requested some more from Luger to which he responded with hundreds more, and eventually Waka Flocka Flame flew him out to Atlanta to collaborate with him.
 Spending months sequestered in a basement with no internet access in Atlanta working with Waka Flocka Flame, Luger laid much of the production groundwork for Waka's debut album.
 Not knowing the future outcome of his career, Luger contemplated taking a second job stacking boxes in a warehouse to support his production career.
-Waka later gained fame and was eventually signed to Bricksquad when his song O Lets Do It became a hit.
+Waka later gained fame and was eventually signed to Bricksquad when his song O Let's Do It became a hit.

 Waka Flocka Flame's "Hard in the Paint" was Luger's first instrumental to hit the radio waves and became a hit by May 2010.
 Luger was in Atlanta at the time when he first heard the song playing on the radio.
 While in Atlanta, Luger got a phone call from Chicago rapper and record producer Kanye West, although he did not realize who he was talking to for two hours.
 After realizing who it was, Luger agreed to fly to New York City to work with him.
 He eventually created eight backing beats for West's use, including the beat that eventually became the single H•A•M as well as the bonus cut "See Me Now" for West's 2010 album My Beautiful Dark Twisted Fantasy.
 Luger also got a request from Spiff of SpiffTV who contacted him to get the instrumental track of "Hard In The Paint" that eventually led Luger to build a relationship with Rick Ross as Ross wanted to do a remix for the song.
-This led Luger to build a relationship with Rick Ross to which he later produced B.M.F.
+This led Luger to build a relationship with Rick Ross for whom he later produced B.M.F.
 (Blowin' Money Fast) and MC Hammer for Ross's 2010 album Teflon Don.
 After working with Ross, Luger achieved a career boost when he began receiving an increase in numbers of followers on Twitter.
 By June 2010, Luger had landed production placements from rappers Ace Hood, Soulja Boy, Chingy, Sean Garrett, and Fabolous.